supranational/sppark/README.md

 # sppark

+> [!NOTE]
+> This repository is a fork of the original hosted at https://github.com/supranational/sppark.
+It's an incubator for experimenting with more advanced variants of the original software and working out the kinks in them.
+Note that changes in the present repository have not undergone the a rigorous level of review.

 sppark (pronounced 'spark') is **S**upranational's **p**erformance **p**rimitives for **ar**guments of **k**nowledge such as SNARKs and STARKs.
 The library focuses on accelerating the most computationally expensive pieces of zero-knowledge proofs generation such as multi-scalar multiplication (MSM), number theoretic transform (NTT), arithmetic hashes, and more.
 The library is a collection of CUDA/C++ templates that can be instantiated for a range of finite fields and elliptic curves.

 ## Table of Contents